txtsd/IdleZPGBot/README.md

 - **owner_nick** (`TEXT`, `NOT NULL`): The IRC nickname of the user who owns the character.
 - **xp** (`INTEGER`, `NOT NULL`, `DEFAULT 0`): The accumulated experience points of the character.
 - **level** (`INTEGER`, `NOT NULL`, `DEFAULT 0`): The current level of the character based on their XP.
+- **highest_item_level_awarded** (`INTEGER`, `NOT NULL`, `DEFAULT 0`): The highest level at which an item was awarded.

 #### User Management

 - **Adding Users**: Users must register a character with the bot to participate.
 The bot checks if they exist in the database and adds them if not.
 - **Awarding XP**: The bot periodically awards XP to all users currently in the channel.
 It also checks if users have leveled up and announces it in the channel.
 - **Level Up Announcements**: When a user reaches a new level, the bot announces the achievement and informs them of the time remaining until the next level.
-- **Penalties**: The bot applies penalties for talking, parting, quitting, and changing nicks, which can result in XP loss and level-downs.
+- **Penalties**: The bot applies penalties for talking, parting, quitting, changing nicks, and being kicked, which can result in XP loss and level-downs.
+- **Item System**: Characters can find and upgrade items as they level up.

 ### Commands